 The Legal Writing Center is open to any currently enrolled law student.
 All appointments are currently scheduled using the university's online booking system here.
 Please book your appointment at least two full business days.
 Once you have logged into the online appointment system, please make sure to select the calendar called “Legal Writing Fellows" to make an appointment with a legal writing fellow.
 Appointments typically last from forty-five minutes to one-hour.
-On the day of your appointment, you will meet your Legal Writing Fellow on the 8th floor of the law school.
-You will receive a reminder email before your appointment.
+You will receive a follow-up email from the Writing Fellow you have scheduled to meet confirming the location of your appointment.
 Have questions about this?
 Email the Legal Writing Center here.

 What writing will the Writing Center Fellows work on with me?
 What can I expect during the appointment?